assen-totin/cdn/INTEGRATION.md

 ### Upload

 Define the SQL INSERT query.
-It must have eight placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `content_type`, `content_disposition`, `etag`.
+It must have placeholders which will be filled with the following values in the given order: `auth_value`, `file`, `filename`, `content_type`, `content_disposition`, `etag`.
 All these placeholders should be `'%s'` (for strings); don't forget the single quotes around the string placeholder.

 ### Download

-Define the SQL SELECT.
+Define the SQL SELECT query.
 It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.

 The SQL query should return a single row with column names matching the keys described above if the request is authorised and no rows if request is declined.